GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-minimal/README.md

 # Minimal Data Platform

 This module implements a minimal opinionated Data Platform Architecture based on Dataproc Serverless resources.
-It creates and setup projects and related resources that compose an end-to-end data environment.
+It creates and sets up projects and related resources that compose an end-to-end data environment.

 For a complete, more versatile and configurable Data Platform, plese refer to the [Data Platform](../data-platform-foundations/) blueprint.